halostatue/old-dotfiles/zsh/plugins/README.md

 * an `init` script;
 * a `functions` directory with one or more zsh function scripts inside;
 * a `functions` script; or
+* a `completion` directory with one or more zsh function scripts used for completion inside;
 * a `bin` directory with one or more binaries inside.

 A zsh plug-in for `git` might have a directory structure like this: